-Acceptance of donations is determined by the guidelines contained in the Collection & resources development policy and is not necessarily automatic.
+Acceptance of donations is not necessarily automatic.
 Donations are subject to the same guidelines and collecting considerations which apply to purchased material.
 The cost of cataloguing, storage and conservation are also important considerations in determining acceptance.

-There are occasions when the Library will consider accepting significant private collections that fall outside the guidelines of the Collection & resources development policy.
+There are occasions when the Library will consider accepting significant private collections that fall outside our guidelines.
 Acceptance of such collections is at the discretion of the Selection Committee.

 Donated items only become part of the Library's collection after they have been accepted by staff of the Library who are authorised to do so, and are then accessioned.
 Responsibility for the acceptance of donated material is delegated to:

 - Manager Collection Management